 The other major inducer of severe injuries and deaths is the design and construction of the rear seats themselves.
 The majority of rear seat bottoms are the equivalent of a piece of cardboard with a small cushion on top.
 Given the lack of engineering that goes into the design of the rear seat bottoms, a phenomenon called “submarining” often takes place.

 When a vehicle is in a front-end impact, the rear occupants continue to move forward as the car stops.
-The seat belt will act as a restraint.
+The safety belt will act as a restraint.
 However, the flimsy rear seat cushions and structure often allow the occupant to load into the seat bottom and slide underneath and out the lap belt portion of the seat belt.
 The consequences of this “submarining” are often deadly.
 Occupants frequently eviscerate their bowels which can lead to death or severe injury with life long repercussions.
 Again, the auto manufacturers find it easier to deny that this injury mechanism even exists rather than to spend a few dollars more to properly design and build safer rear seats.

 WOLFF ARDIS, P.C.